-You are not just signing up for the challenge — you are joining a community of hikers, trail runners, and outdoor enthusiasts driven by a love of adventure and a desire to push their limits while exploring some of the most beautiful mountains in the Appalachians.
+You are not just signing up for the challenge — you are joining a community of hikers, trail runners, and outdoor enthusiasts driven by a love of adventure and a desire to push their limits while exploring some of the most beautiful mountains on the Central Coast.

 YOUR WELCOME PACKET INCLUDES:

-- Your personalized Appalachian Hiker Tag with mini-carabiner to clip to your backpack.
+- Your personalized Central Coast Hiker Tag with mini-carabiner to clip to your backpack.
 The hiker tag has your unique challenger number and an overview of the peaks in the challenge, stored in a water-resistant holder that can also be used to store ID, insurance card, or cash.

 - Leave No Trace reference card with the seven LNT principles.

-- An Appalachian sticker pack with dishwasher-safe, weather-resistant vinyl challenge stickers.
+- A Central Coast sticker pack with dishwasher-safe, weather-resistant vinyl challenge stickers.
 Perfect for your water bottle or car.

 - Full instructions on how to log your hikes and successfully complete the challenge.

 - Download the free Social Hiker app for iOS and Android.
 You can connect with other challengers, get the latest trail beta, and log your hikes right from your phone.

 - A coupon for one free beer (with any other purchase) at any Figueroa Mountain Brewing location.

 - Customize your profile and dashboard to track your progress